 Non-relational databases are capable of storing unstructured, semi-structured, and structured forms of data.
 A NoSQL db is the opposite of an RDBMS due to many reasons.
 For instance, an RDBMS necessitates a schema before storing the data.
 This is not the case with NoSQL databases, though.
 Currently, NoSQL finds use in web applications because it follows the JSON format.

-It stores data in the form of entities and then uses some relationship to join the corresponding objects.
+It stores data in the form of entities and then uses some relationships to join the corresponding objects.

 Other Popular Types of Database